Take This Gorgeous Fall Foliage Road Trip To See Massachusetts Like Never Before

 Where are the best places in Massachusetts to see fall foliage?

 Some of the best places in Massachusetts to see fall foliage include:

 Not sure where to see the fall colors in Massachusetts?
 You’ve got a ton of choices!
 Listen to the crunching of the already-fallen leaves as you admire the trees, drenched in the colors of fall, at Forest Hills Cemetery in Boston, or take a stroll around Boston Public Garden for spellbinding views.

 If you’re up for a little bit of exploring as you go leaf peeping, plan a visit to one of the state parks that promise spectacular leaves changing color in Massachusetts.
 Leominster State Forest in Leominster and Borderland State Park in Easton and Sharon are both perfect for an autumn adventure.

 What are the best Massachusetts hikes to take in the fall?

-On the hunt for fun things to do in fall in Massachusetts?
+On the hunt for fun things to do in the fall in Massachusetts?
 Lace up your hiking boots for an unforgettable autumn hike.
 If you prefer a leisurely, easy hike, you have plenty of choices.
 Skyline Trail at Middlesex Fells Reservation, Monument Mountain Trail in Great Barrington, and Birch Pond in Saugus all offer picture-perfect ways to see the leaves changing color in Massachusetts.

 If you prefer to kick back and relax as the fall landscape rolls by, how about a fall foliage train trip?
-Hop aboard a train with the Cape Cod Central Railroad for a fall leaf peeping excursion.
+Hop aboard a train with the Cape Cod Central Railroad for a fall leaf-peeping excursion.